sebastian-raubach/rpi-led-weather/README.md

 - A free account with openweathermap.org
 - An API key from openweathermap.org
 - Coordinates of the bottom-left and top-right corner of your area of interest.
 - A shapefile that contains the boundaries of your area of interest.
 This is used to determine which areas of the LED matrix remain black and which ones we need to get weather data for.
 This shape file should only contain one multi-polygon layer.
+Examples are available here: http://www.diva-gis.org/gdata
+   - When you change the shapefile you're using or adjust the bounding box parameters (see below), please delete the `grid-lookup.txt` file and restart the script.

 Rename `config.template.txt` to `config.txt`.